catamphetamine/anychan/README.md

   // * `api`
   // * etc
   //
-  // See "Adding a new data source" section of the docs for more info on
+  // See "Data Sources" section of the docs for more info on
   // the available configuration parameters for a custom data source.
   //
   "dataSource": "4chan",